HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-Figure 5 presents the distribution of commonly used fingerprinting scripts on websites.
+Figure 12.5 presents the distribution of commonly used fingerprinting scripts on websites.
 We find a mixture of scripts that are primarily used for tracking, and scripts that also have a non-tracking purpose.
-Recaptcha, the most common script, is known to use fingerprinting to separate humans from bots ([https://media.kasperskycontenthub.com/wp-content/uploads/sites/63/2017/11/21031220/asia-16-Sivakorn-Im-Not-a-Human-Breaking-the-Google-reCAPTCHA-wp.pdf](https://media.kasperskycontenthub.com/wp-content/uploads/sites/63/2017/11/21031220/asia-16-Sivakorn-Im-Not-a-Human-Breaking-the-Google-reCAPTCHA-wp.pdf)).
+Recaptcha, the most common script, is [known to use fingerprinting](https://media.kasperskycontenthub.com/wp-content/uploads/sites/63/2017/11/21031220/asia-16-Sivakorn-Im-Not-a-Human-Breaking-the-Google-reCAPTCHA-wp.pdf) to separate humans from bots.
 Google Ads and Yandex Metrika are also primarily tracking scripts.
 However, other scripts, such as the Google Maps API and Youtube embed API, also have a non-tracking purpose, and so their usage of these APIs may have purposes other than fingerprinting.
 Further manual analysis is required to confirm whether these scripts are actually performing fingerprinting.

 ## Evading Tracking Protections